erikacueva/CLI-team-generator/README.md

 # Employee Summary

-This is app is a Node CLI that takes in information about employees and generates an HTML webpage that displays summaries for each employee created by the user.
+This is a Node CLI app that takes in information about employees and generates an HTML webpage that displays summaries for each employee created by the user.
 The app uses four tests to ensure app functionality.

 ## Table of Contents